 Getting started

-The following we present a short guide on how to get started with OLDP.
-If you encounter any problems, do not hesitate to write an issue or contact us via email or Twitter.
+The following is a short guide on how to get started with OLDP.
+If you encounter any problems, do not hesitate to open an issue or reach out on Discord.

 Install dependencies